Pleasantville, New Jersey: Sports

+Parks and recreation

+Portions of the right-of-way of the Atlantic City and Shore Railroad, running for 6 mi between Pleasantville and Somers Point have been repurposed as the Somers Point Bike Path.

 Government

 Local government

-Pleasantville operates under the City form of New Jersey municipal government, one of 15 municipalities (of the 564) statewide that use this traditional form of government.
-The governing body is comprised of the Mayor and the seven-member City Council, all of whom are elected in partisan elections as part of the November general election.
-The Mayor is elected to a four-year term of office.
-The City Council is comprised of one member elected at-large and six members elected from each of two wards to three-year terms of office on a staggered basis, with two seats up for election each year in a three-year cycle.
+Pleasantville operates under the city form of New Jersey municipal government, one of 15 municipalities (of the 564) statewide that use this traditional form of government.
+The governing body is comprised of the mayor and the seven-member city council, all of whom are elected in partisan elections as part of the November general election.
+The mayor is elected to a four-year term of office.
+The city council includes one member elected at-large and six members elected from each of two wards to three-year terms of office on a staggered basis, with two seats up for election each year in a three-year cycle.

 Augustus Harmon was appointed in November 2011 to fill the seat of his brother, Johnson Harmon, who died before the election in which he had won a fifth term of office.

 In September 2016, the City Council appointed Nolan Q. Allen to fill the Ward 1 seat expiring in December 2017 that had been held by Lincoln Green Sr. until his death the previous month.
-Nolan served on an interim basis until the November 2016 general election, when he was chosen to serve the balance of the term.
+Allen served on an interim basis until the November 2016 general election, when he was chosen to serve the balance of the term.